-Typically, the loan becomes due after an agreed-upon period or when the borrower passes away.
-The amount that can be borrowed is based on the appraised value of the borrower's home.
+Typically, the loan comes due after an agreed-upon period or when the borrower dies.
+The mortgage company bases the amount on the appraised value of the borrower's home.

-Generally, the borrower must meet all of the following criteria:
+Generally, the borrower must meet all the following criteria:

-- At least one listed homeowner is aged 62 years or older
+- At least one listed homeowner, 62 or older

-- The home must be the homeowner's primary residence
+- The home must be the homeowner's primary home

 - The home loan balance must be all or mostly paid off